VCDN-2025/prog7314-poe-part-2-muhammad-shaikh/README.md

 ## 2. Design considerations
 **Offline-first thinking (prototype-friendly):**
-The final design targets offline-first with background sync; in the prototype we keep it simple: tasks are stored on the API, and due dates are also cached locally (so the Calendar view works even if the server ignores due dates).
+The final design targets offline-first with background sync; in the prototype we keep it simple: tasks are stored on the API, and due dates are also cached locally.

 **Simple, dependable UI:**
 - Material toolbar + two FABs (Add Task, Settings) and a Calendar FAB.